 - Describe how the funding will support ongoing research work through a detailed description of the research project;

-- Agree to present at the PPX Annual Symposium in the year following the award (May 2018); and,
+- Agree to present at the PPX Annual Symposium in the year following the award; and,

 - Include a letter of support from a graduate advisor/doctoral supervisor or other faculty member.

 Application and Deadlines

 To apply, you must send a complete application package to firstname.lastname@example.org.
 The application package must include the following documents:

 - Description of proposed research project, including context, research problem, literature review, conceptual framework and methodology (4 pages max)

 - Description of how the funding will be used, with proposed budget (1 page max)